Parenting in KFL&A

 Immunizations at 2 months

 Your child will receive their first immunizations at 2 months of age.
 You can receive these from your health care provider.
-If you do not have a health care provider, please book an appointment at the KFL&A Public Health’s immunization clinic.
+If you do not have a health care provider, you can book an appointment at KFL&A Public Health’s immunization clinic.

 It is normal to have questions about immunizing your child.
 Here are some facts: